Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 If needed, you can use Excel formulas with merge fields from Template Builder as building blocks.
 The result of such formulas will only be shown after the template is generated and Edit Mode of the generated file is activated.

-Note: Elements are the building blocks of every document and sheet.
+Note: Elements are building blocks of every document and sheet.
 They allow Maven Documents users to turn a simple Excel sheet into a rich, content-filled document that can satisfy the needs of a whole range of users.
-Elements are written in HTML-like code directly on the document template.
+Elements are written in the HTML-like code directly on the document template.
 More information on what are Elements and how to write them can be found here.

 As you can notice, there is no Table element in the Element Type list.
-Because an Excel sheet is a table itself, instead of Table you will use Repeater element to show the information about the products.
+Because an Excel sheet is a table itself, instead of Table you will use the Repeater element to show the information about the products.

-Repeater is an iteration component that allows you to output the contents of a collection according to a structure that you specify because the whole body of Repeater element will be shown for every record in the collection.
+Repeater is an iteration component that allows you to output the contents of a collection according to a structure that you specify because the whole body of the Repeater element will be shown for every record in the collection.

 Have a look at the screenshot.